 Warm Fleece

-This all depends on where you are traveling, but you might be surprised to find out Africa can get really chilly in the evening and mornings.
+This all depends on where you are traveling, but you might be surprised to find out that Africa can get chilly in the evenings and mornings.
 We saw freezing temperatures in South Africa, snowboarded in Lesotho, and had to bundle up for the perpetual spring of East Africa.

-Check the climate before you head off on your trip and if you’re traveling extensively you’ll definitely encounter cold evenings.
+Check the climate before you head off on your trip, and if you’re traveling extensively, you’ll encounter cold evenings.
 Consider it a necessity on your Africa packing list or at least something warm.
-When we spent a full year in Africa we were thankful to have both a great fleece, but a down jacket too.
+When we spent an entire year in Africa, we were thankful to have both a great fleece and a down jacket too.

 Shell Jacket

-A great item to have in Africa is a shell jacket that is designed to protect you from the wind and rain.
+A great item in Africa is a shell jacket designed to protect you from the wind and rain.
 They’re tremendous at protection from the elements like rain, wind, sleet, and even snow.
-Of course, there are days where no jacket will protect you from the torrential downpours of the rainy season like the photo above in Zambia.
+Of course, there are days when no jacket will protect you from the torrential downpours of the rainy season, like in the photo above in Zambia.

 I have several shell jackets that I cycle throughout the year, but the one I reach for the most is my Arc’teryx Zeta LT Jacket.
-The LT line from Arc’teryx is the lightweight line and it packs down well in my backpack.
+The LT line from Arc’teryx is a lightweight line, and it packs down well in my backpack.
 I can even wear it in the winter as a waterproof shell over my down jacket.
-If you want more help we have a post on our favorite hiking jackets.
+If you want more help, we post on our favorite hiking jackets.

 Sports Bras

 Nothing fancy here, but for the most part, you aren’t winning any fashion awards in the bush.
-I absolutely love Handful’s sports bras.
-They fit incredibly well and have removable pads, can be worn multiple ways, and are smooth, non-chafing, and quick drying.
-Seriously, they are the best sports bras I’ve ever owned!
+I love Handful’s sports bras.
+They fit incredibly well, have removable pads, can be worn in multiple ways, and are smooth, non-chafing, and quick-drying.
+Seriously, they are the best sports bras I’ve ever owned! *Use code TWP20 for 20% off!

 Sports Underwear